ogoodman/icegrid-starter/readme.txt

   sudo salt '*' state.highstate

-Once that completes we should be able to log into the server via
+If you want to be able to log into the local servers using your SSH key, do

-  ssh icecap@icenode-1
+  cp ~/.ssh/id_rsa.pub salt/roots
+  sudo salt '*' state.sls add_key

 Grid Services
 =============